merovex-press/stranded-series/series-bible/02-Setting/01-Chronology/1766-point-of-divergence.md

 Four pieces of legislation resulted from these negotiations:

-* **Rights of Englishmen Act of 1769** extended to continental colonial Englishmen.
+* **Rights of Englishmen Act of 1769** extended to _continental colonial_ Englishmen (not to Caribbean Colonials).
 * **Reform in America Act of 1771** transforms the continental colonies to six provinces: Canada, New England, Pennsylvania, Virginia, Carolina, Georgia.
-Each province given limited representation in British Parliament.
+In exchange, each province given limited representation in British Parliament.
 * **Rights of Religious Liberty Act of 1772** permits provinces to manage their own religious affairs.
 In exchange, the American provinces cooperated with levying taxes that paid down British debt.
+* **Discovery of Toltec Technology - 2 August 1776.** Ephraim George Biggs, a surveyor, discovered what became known as the Biggs Toltec Mound.

 <!-- * 1756-1763 - Seven Years War occurs as the 4th intercolonial war between England/France.
 * 1765-1771 - Strain between American colonies and heavily indebted Britain led to a new Parliament that incorporated representation of American colonies.
 This prevents the American Revolutionary War.